Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Modified Friedmann equations

+It is worth mentioning that the system (\ref{criti}) has eight roots.
+Nevertheless, only one of them (\ref{criticalpoints}) has a physical interpretation because the remaining ones lead to complex values.
+The Fig. \ref{figad}, shows a comparison between the exact EoS (\ref{eos1}) and the truncated one (\ref{eos2}).\\

 Interestingly, the resulting critical temperature $T_{c}$, at which the phase transition occurs, is negative.
 In this case, the above result can be justified as follows: \begin{enumerate} \item For those cosmological models presenting an expanding evolution ($\dot{R}_{\text{AH}}>0$), the matter distribution filling the Universe could be, for example (from a purely theoretical point of view) the so-called stiff matter, that is, a matter field satisfying the barotropic EoS $p=\rho$.
-This type of matter content was used to study the early Universe stage, leading to a classical bouncing model free from singularities \cite{Oliveira-Neto:2011uhf,Banks:2008ep}.
-What is more, the same issue was tackled from the quantum point of view in \cite{Falciano:2007yf}.
+This matter content was used to study the early Universe stage, leading to a classical bouncing model free from singularities \cite{Oliveira-Neto:2011uhf,Banks:2008ep}.
+Moreover, the same issue was tackled from the quantum point of view in \cite{Falciano:2007yf}.

 Usually, in this scenario, this kind of matter distribution is accompanied by a negative temperature \cite{Vieira:2016lyj}.
 Therefore, a cosmological model with a negative temperature is feasible.
 On the other hand, the final sign of the temperature strongly depends on the sign of the surface gravity and the causal feature of the AH \cite{Binetruy:2014ela,Helou:2015yqa,Helou:2015zma}.
 In this concern, an expanding cosmology has a past AH leading to $T\propto -\kappa_{\text{HK}}$, while a stiff matter content leads to an outer AH, providing $\kappa_{\text{HK}}>0$, so $T<0$.